W4RSH3LL/RCE/README.md

 ## Components

-1. **Listener**: This Python script waits for incoming connections and allows for remote command execution, file downloads, uploads, and system persistence setup.
+1. **Listener.py**: This Python script waits for incoming connections and allows for remote command execution, file downloads, uploads, and system persistence setup.
-2. **Backdoor**: This Python script connects to the listener and executes received commands, including file operations and system commands.
+2. **Reverse_Backdoor.py**: This Python script connects to the listener and executes received commands, including file operations and system commands.

 ## Features